The Space Between Worlds

 And maybe that’s what dreams really are sometimes.

-A remembering that the soul already knows the way.
+A remembering that your soul has a deep wisdom that already knows the way.

 Wishing you dreams that guide you home✨